-PAPA f Polynesian Mythology
+Papa f Polynesian Mythology

 in Maori.
 In Maori and other Polynesian mythology Papa or Papatuanuku was the goddess of the earth and the mother of many of the other gods.
 She and her husband Rangi

 , the god of the sky, were locked in a tight embrace.
 Their children decided to separate them, a feat of strength accomplished by the god Tāne

 Paris 1 m Greek Mythology

-Meaning unknown.
+Meaning unknown, possibly of Luwian or Hittite origin.
 In Greek mythology he was the Trojan prince who kidnapped Helen

 and began the Trojan War.
 Though presented as a somewhat of a coward in the Iliad

 Paris 2 f Various

 From the name of the capital city of France, which got its name from the ancient Celtic tribe known as the Parisii.

-PARKER m & f English
+Parker m & f English

-From an English occupational surname which meant "keeper of the park".
+From an English occupational surname that meant "keeper of the park"

-PARNEL f English (Archaic)
+Parnel f English (Archaic)

-Contracted form of PETRONEL
+Contracted form of Petronel

 .
 In the later Middle Ages it became a slang term for a promiscuous woman, and the name subsequently fell out of use.

-PARRY m Welsh
+Parry m Welsh

-From a Welsh surname which was derived from ap Harry
+From a Welsh surname that was derived from ap Harry

-meaning "son of HARRY
+meaning "son of Harry"

 in Persian.
 The Pleiades are a group of seven stars in the constellation Taurus.

-PARVIZ m Persian
+Parviz m Persian

-PASCAL m French, German, Dutch
+Pascal m French, German, Dutch

 From the Late Latin name Paschalis

 , which meant "relating to Easter"

 "Easter", which was in turn from Hebrew פֶּסַח (pesach)

-PAT m & f English
+Pat m & f English

-Short form of PATRICK
+Short form of Patrick

 .
 A famous bearer of this name was Pat Garrett (1850-1908), the sheriff who shot Billy the Kid.

-PATIENCE f English
+Patience f English